 this sunday’s liturgy strongly challenges these attitudes.

-the first reading asserts that GOD’s power neither crushes nor oppresses. he is patient and merciful even with sinners; he gives people time to change. he asks his people to act with patience and tolerance towards one another, even their enemies.
+the first reading asserts that GOD is patient and merciful even with sinners; he gives people time to change. he asks his people to act with patience and tolerance towards one another, even their enemies.

 the psalmist describes GOD as a GOD of mercy and compassion, who is slow to anger!